 Julie M

 I am the divorced mother of 3 and grandmother of 2.
 During my 17 years at HW all my children and grandchildren have lived with me at some point.
-My younger GC was born in the living room of #1 and my daughter, Kelly, currently lives here, as well as our social golden-doodle, Mae.
+My younger grandchild was born in the living room of #1.

-Kelly is a TSA inspector, I am a grief counselor who became an accountant 11 years ago.
-Mae is a full-time dog.
+I am a grief counselor who became an accountant 11 years ago.

 What I like about living here:

 I am the divorced mother of 3 and grandmother of 2.
 During my 17 years at HW all my children and grandchildren have lived with me at some point.
-My younger GC was born in the living room of #1 and my daughter, Kelly, currently lives here, as well as our social golden-doodle, Mae.
+My younger grandchild was born in the living room of #1.

-Kelly is a TSA inspector, I am a grief counselor who became an accountant 11 years ago.
-Mae is a full-time dog.
+I am a grief counselor who became an accountant 11 years ago.

 What I like about living here: